Understand the bias, discover the truth in your news. Get Started

 the real or perceived favoritism shown by journalists or news outlets, often reflecting political, corporate, or ideological preferences.

-A magnifying glass overlays blurred online news articles, with icons of a heart, globe, and scales representing analysis of digital content.
+A magnifying glass overlays blurred news headlines, with icons of a globe, heart, and scales representing web search, social issues, and justice.

 This bias can significantly influence how stories are reported—and ultimately, how audiences form their opinions.